Note: 2020 Mickey’s Very Merry Christmas Party dates have been canceled.

 Visiting after December 22?

 The Once Upon A Christmastime parade, Mickey’s Most Merriest Celebration, A Totally Tomorrowland Christmas, The Edge Effect, The Reindeer Wranglers, and Minnie’s Wonderful Christmastime Fireworks held during this party are shown daily after the last party of the year.

 DVC members enter as early as 2:00

-DVC members and their guests are able to enter Magic Kingdom park with just a MVMCP ticket starting at 2:00 p.m., which is 2 hours earlier than everybody else.
+DVC members and their guests can enter the Magic Kingdom park with just an MVMCP ticket starting at 2:00 p.m., which is 2 hours earlier than everybody else.

 Simply present your valid Disney Vacation Club Membership Card and your event ticket at the main entrance to take advantage of this benefit.